Special Interest Groups

 Acacia Melanoxylon Interest Group Organisation (AMIGO) Brings together members interested in growing Tasmanian Blackwood - professional forest researchers, timber marketers and commercial users in an information sharing network aimed at creating a sustainable NZ resource of plantation grown quality hardwood.

-There is a huge amount of innovative work on varieties, management and silvicultural regimes being undertaken by NZFFA members.
-This group collates existing research and pools the experience and knowledge of farm foresters growing cypresses.
+There is a huge amount of innovative work on cypress varieties, management and silvicultural regimes being undertaken by NZFFA members.
+The Cypress Action Group collates existing research and pools the experience and knowledge of farm foresters growing cypresses.